The Hoyas have 18 offensive linemen on the roster, including 12 experience returners

-Kolt is in his first coaching position after playing four seasons, while starting two at Hampden-Sydney College on the offensive line.
-At Hampden-Sydney, Kolt helped his team to conference championships in 2007 and 2009, finishing No. 14 in the nation in 2009.
-Kolt was also a three-time Academic All Old Dominion Athletic Conference.
+Kolt joined the GU coaching staff after playing four seasons as an offensive lineman at Hampden-Sydney College.
+He helped the Tigers to conference championships in 2007 and 2009, finishing No. 14 in the nation in 2009.
+Kolt was also a three-time Academic All-Old Dominion Athletic Conference (ODAC).

 An Arlington, Va., native, Kolt graduated with a B.A. in history and a minor in rhetoric in 2010 and earned a master's of education in sports leadership in 2011 at Hampden-Sydney.
 He currently resides in Alexandria with his wife, Nicole.